Mentouring – A 21 Convention Review

 Socrates: This fucking dude.
 I didn’t get much time with him at all as people always jumped in, but god dammit if I didn’t feel like I knew the guy forever.
 During our ‘post event‘ interview with Rollo, I was so fucking exhausted that one glass of Crown I drank during the interview blacked me out.
 I don’t remember shit from the interview except laughing my ass off with Socrates.

 I later found out that I went to eat with Soc and ended up passing the fuck out at the table.
-Don’t mix no sleep with booze.
+Don’t mix booze with lack of sleep.

 If that interview comes to light, I expect you’ll be laughing as hard as we were.

 Anthony Johnson: I saved the best for last.
 This is the dude who made it happen and the final ‘Yes‘ to get me to this event.
-We didn’t get to interact much as his was handling everything for the event, but he believes in what it is he says and the mission/challenge he has taken on, just wait until you hear his final speech, motivating as fuck.
+We didn’t get to interact much as he was handling everything for the event, but he believes in what it is he says and the mission/challenge he has taken on.
+Just wait until you hear his final speech, motivating as hell.

 My wife asked me, “Why did you stay for every speech and always go down to the bar or out with the guys when you could grab some needed sleep?”

 The answer was simple.

 I wanted to provide every opportunity I could for the men attending to see another man living his passion, embodying his message, and finding comfort in the discomfort.